Lightstreamer/Lightstreamer-kafka-connector/README.md

 The Lightstreamer Kafka Connector seamlessly integrates the [Lightstreamer Broker](https://lightstreamer.com/products/lightstreamer/) with any Kafka broker.
 While existing producers and consumers continue connecting directly to the Kafka broker, internet-based applications connect through the Lightstreamer Broker, which efficiently handles last-mile data delivery.
 Authentication and authorization for internet-based clients are managed via a custom Metadata Adapter, created using the [Metadata Adapter API Extension](#customizing-the-kafka-connector-metadata-adapter-class) and integrated into the Lightstreamer Broker.

 Both the Kafka Connector and the Metadata Adapter run in-process with the Lightstreamer Broker, which can be deployed in the cloud or on-premises.
+For Kubernetes environments, the [Lightstreamer Helm Chart](https://github.com/Lightstreamer/helm-charts/blob/main/DEPLOYMENT.md) provides a streamlined deployment experience.

 ## Kafka Client vs. Kafka Connect